-There is substantial support for the argument that the extent of IRC depends ultimately on the scientists themselves (Wagner & Leydesdorff, 2005; King, 2011; Kato & Ando 2016; Royal Society, 2011; Wagner, 2018), as faculty internationalization is seen to be shaped more by deeply ingrained individual values and predilections than by institutions and academic disciplines (Finkelstein, Walker, & Chen, 2013) or governments and their agencies (Wagner, 2018, p. x).
-In general, IRC is influenced by academic discipline (natural sciences being highly collaborative), institutional type (research universities being highly collaborative), gender (women scientists being less collaborative than males), and national reward structure (internationalization traditionally being less important for promotion in central and eastern Europe).
-However, the decision is ultimately personal, and the concept of bottom-up "selforganisation" (Wagner & Leydesdorff, 2005, p.
-1610; Wagner, 2018, p.
-84) is especially useful in understanding what drives collaborative global science.
+However, the decision to collaborate internationally in research is ultimately personal, and the concept of bottom-up 'self-organisation' (Wagner and Leydesdorff 2005, 1610; Wagner 2018, 84) is especially useful in understanding what drives collaborative global science.
 Increasingly, the motivation to internationalize comes from scientists themselves.
-European scientists tend to collaborate across national borders because they "seek excellence" and want to work with the most outstanding scientists in their field (Royal Society, 2011, p.
-57); they seek "resources and reputation" (Wagner and Leydesdorff, 2005, p.
-1616); and European academic reward structures incentivize them to exploit both collaboration and internationally co-authored publications to their own advantage (Glänzel, 2001).
-To that extent, IRC is driven by an "intrinsic motivation to succeed" and "the motivation for better achievement" (Kato & Ando, 2016, p.
-2).
-As such, it is largely curiosity-driven and reflects "the ambitions of individual scientists for reputation and recognition" (King, 2011, p.
-24).
-The traditional post-war "governmental nationalism" in science co-exists with this global science, as scientists believe that their curiosity-driven (rather than state-driven) approach "best serves their personal scientific ambitions" (King, 2011, p.
-361).
-While the role of national policy in directing scientific research diminishes, the influence of global networks seems to be growing (Wagner, 2008, p.
-24-25), extending and complementing the role of national systems (Wagner et al., 2015, pp. 11-12).
+European scientists tend to collaborate across national borders because they 'seek excellence' and want to work with the most outstanding scientists in their field (Royal Society 2011, 57); they seek 'resources and reputation' (Wagner and Leydesdorff 2005, 1616); and European academic reward structures incentivize them to exploit both collaboration and internationally co-authored publications to their own advantage (Glänzel 2001).
+To that extent, IRC is driven by an 'intrinsic motivation to succeed' and 'the motivation for better achievement' (Kato and Ando 2017, 2).
+As such, it is largely curiosity-driven and reflects 'the ambitions of individual scientists for reputation and recognition' (King 2011, 24).
+The traditional post-war 'governmental nationalism' in science co-exists with this global science, as scientists believe that their curiosity-driven (rather than state-driven) approach 'best serves their personal scientific ambitions' (King 2011, 361).
+While the role of national policy in directing scientific research diminishes, the influence of global networks seems to be growing (Wagner 2008, 24-25), extending and complementing the role of national systems (Wagner, Park, and Leydesdorff 2015, 11-12).